eturcan/scripts/README.md

 This is the code for running the summarization docker.
 The starting scripts can be found in **docker/bin**, which will be introduced below.

+The code is roughly structured as follows.
+Everything is designed as server/client mode.
+For exmaple tor un the summarization component, we first start multiple servers and then use the client to summarize the queries by calling the servers.

+We have the follwing components:

+- Morphological component: We use the morph jar file to get all morphological annotations
+- Doc components: Found in sumdoc/.
+Handles path and file.
+- Query component: Found in sumquery/.
+Handles query components, query type and so forth
+- Annotation: Found in sumannotate/.
+Creates mutiple annotators that assign sentence score.
+This may take awhile to set up since we load embeddings here.
+Note that a cache will be created in /output/cache for faster access next time or incase of failure.
+- PSQ: found in sumpsq/.
+Load the psq translation matrix for annotators
+- Queryrel: Query relevance server.
+A good performing annotator.

 ## Running Summarizer for Evaluation

 To run the summarizer for evaluation, we expect the following input from CLIR experiment folder (located at **/experiment**)